First Presbyterian Church (Philadelphia)

-The First Presbyterian Church in the City of Philadelphia, Pennsylvania, is located on 21st and Walnut Streets, built in an array of architectural styles of leading Philadelphia architects.
+The First Presbyterian Church is a Presbyterian Church USA congregation in the Center City neighborhood of Philadelphia, Pennsylvania, located on 21st and Walnut Streets, built in an array of architectural styles of leading Philadelphia architects.
+It is part of the Presbytery of Philadelphia within the Synod of the Trinity.
 The First Presbyterian Church is located within the Rittenhouse Fitler Historic District.

+Today the congregation stands at about 280 members.
+As an urban parish, the church has long held a reputation for being open and welcoming, a trait it exhibited during the HIV/AIDS pandemic of the 1980s, when members founded MANNA and allowed openly lesbian, gay, bisexual and transgender (LGBTQ) leadership.
+First Church is a member of Covenant Network of Presbyterians.

 History

 The First Presbyterian Church in the City of Philadelphia, also known as 'First Church', was organized around 1692.
 Religious services began in a building known as the "Barbadoes Warehouse", located on the northwest corner of Second and Chestnut Streets.
 For a time, both Baptists and Congregationalists shared this facility with the Presbyterians.

 In 1704, the congregation moved to the south side of High Street (now Market Street) at the corner of Bank Street.
 Here the first Presbyterian church in Philadelphia was established.

+Founding senior pastor, the Rev. Jedediah Andrews, served this congregation for many years with the Rev. Robert Cross as his assistant.
+In 1746, however, the Rev. Andrews was stripped by the presbytery of his ability to serve in the ministry because of illicit acts committed with a married woman.
+(Minutes of the Presbytery of Philadelphia, Oct.
+29, 1746.)
+Whether he was restored to his earlier position before he died in 1747 is not clear from later minutes.

-Then, in 1793, it was renovated and made more spacious and elegant.
+In 1793, the High Street church building was renovated and made more spacious and elegant.
 Twenty-seven years later it was abandoned, due to unsafe conditions and the encroachment of the surrounding business district.

 A new church was erected at Washington Square (Seventh and Locust Streets).
 At this church, in 1837, came the formation of the New School Assembly, from which emerged the Second Church.

 During the 1920s, the church decided to relocate again partially due to the decay of city's Old City historic area.
 In 1929, the congregation merged with Calvary Presbyterian Church and moved to Locust Street near Fifteenth Street.
 The merged congregation kept the name First Presbyterian Church.

 When the historic First and Second Presbyterian Churches in the City of Philadelphia joined to form one church in 1949, the united congregation adopted the name of the First Church (founded in 1698) and occupied the fourth building of the Second Church (founded 1743).
 The architect Henry Augustus Sims designed the present building at 21st and Walnut Streets and attended the dedication in October 1872.